Hamburger

 Limited liability company

-A company's accounting records will only need to be audited if the company is 'large' (see “Annual Corporate Maintenance” section of this guide).
-A “large” company is required to file its audited financial statements with the Companies Office.
+Maintenance” section of this guide).
+A 'large' company is required to file its audited financial statements with the Companies Office.

 If the company is required to appoint an auditor, the auditor does not have to be registered in New Zealand but is subject to various qualification criteria.

-In general, for tax purposes a limited liability company is required to maintain business records for a period of 7 years after the end of the income year to which they relate.
+In general, for tax purposes a limited liability company is required to maintain business records for a period of seven years after the end of the income year to which they relate.
 Those records should support the New Zealand tax positions taken during that period.

 Branch